 If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" the election of all of the nominees for director, "For" the approval of the 2021 Plan, "For" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021, and "For" the advisory vote on named executive officer compensation.
-If no voting selection is made on Proposal 2, the amendment of the Certificate of Incorporation to establish the Transaction Committee, Proposal 3, the amendment of the Certificate of Incorporation to require a "majority of the public shareholders" vote for certain subsequent changes to the Certificate of Incorporation and the Bylaws, or Proposal 4, the amendment and restatement of the Bylaws to require a "majority of the public shareholders" vote for certain subsequent changes to the Certificate of Incorporation and the Bylaws, your shares will not be voted on such proposal(s).
+If no voting selection is made on Proposal 2, the amendment of the Certificate of Incorporation to establish the Transaction Committee, Proposal 3, the amendment of the Certificate of Incorporation to require a "majority of the public shareholders" vote for certain subsequent changes to the Certificate of Incorporation and the Bylaws, your shares will not be voted on such proposal(s).